YijiaXiong/yijiaxiong.github.io/fcs.md

 #### The interface for microplate well setting.
 ![Setwell](images/setwell.PNG)
-For a typical binding affinity measurement, a program was written to ease the hassle of using matlab or R to do the data analysis.
-Here the program integrated the calling to matlab or R script and  provided a straightforward workflow.
-A result can be got with just a few mouse click.
+A program was written to ease the hassle of using matlab or R to do the data analysis.
+This program runs separately from data acquisition program, thus the data analysis could be done on any computer.
+For a typical binding affinity measurement, the program integrated the matlab or R script and  provided a straightforward workflow.
+A result can be got with just a few mouse clicks.

 #### Overlap all fcs curves
 ![Fitall1](images/fitall1.PNG)